RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 ## AutomatedML

-1. In JupyterLabs, click through the following path **<your-alias>/samples/python/1.0.74/how-to-use-azureml/automated-machine-learning/forecasting-energy-demand** and open the **auto-ml-forecasting-energy-demand.ipynb** file.
+1. In Jupyter, click through the following path **<your-alias>/samples/python/1.0.74/how-to-use-azureml/automated-machine-learning/forecasting-energy-demand** and open the **auto-ml-forecasting-energy-demand.ipynb** file.

 1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.